Apr 15, 2022

 JOSEPH TARTARO: It said, "You have a ticket for, you know, parking in a handicap stall" that's written for, like, a Mercedes.
 And so, I'm like, huh?

-SIMON: ‘Cause that’s not his car.
+SIMON: Because that's not his car.

-JOSEPH TARTARO: Uh…no.
+JOSEPH TARTARO: Uh, no.

-JOSEPH TARTARO: Just like an old beater.
+JOSEPH TARTARO: Oh, just an old beater.

 SIMON: Okay.